micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

 Micro API is a media type for web APIs using hypermedia and linked data.
-It consists of a *strict* subset and a vocabulary for [JSON-LD](http://json-ld.org).
+It is fully interoperable with [JSON-LD](http://json-ld.org), and consists of a *strict* subset and a vocabulary.

 ```
 Content-Type: application/vnd.micro+json